 ‘Holistic’ alumni embrace all academic and professional specialisations, whether for collaboration or personal interests, and thus cross or bridge categories.
 This may confuse or even offend those who prefer rigid classifications.

 At the apogée of holistic development, Systems Planning℠ creates, promotes, enjoys, and radiates an integrated multi-dimensional maturity designated as Haute Culture™ (Competences technical folio), which epitomises the art of efficiency™.

-At a practical and focussed level, often associated with a specific subject matter, Systems Planning℠ puts the art of efficiency™ through its paces by means of a dynamic arrangement of capability and kudos designated as Competitive Advantage™.
+At a practical and focussed level, often associated with a specific subject matter, Systems Planning℠ puts the art of efficiency™ through its paces by means of a dynamic engagement of effort, capability, and kudos designated as Competitive Advantage™.